-How does one optimize pages for MSN, given that they use a machine-based ranking system to rank results and return results to visitors?
+How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and returning results to visitors?

 Some new research from Microsoft, and some recently released patent applications might provide some ideas.